Purpose

 Inclusion Criteria

-1. Male or Female, age ≥18 to 65 2.
-Focal seizures, clinically defined as TLE 3.
+1. Male or Female, age ≥18 to 75 2.
+Focal seizures, clinically defined as unilateral MTLE 3.
 Has failed to achieve seizure control despite adequate trials of at least 2 ASDs at appropriate doses 4.
 Currently on stable doses (at least 1 month) of approved ASDs 5.
-Single seizure focus confirmed as within one temporal lobe 6.
-For subjects entering Stage 1, the seizure focus is either a) in the non-dominant hemisphere, or b) in the dominant hemisphere and the subject has a Rey Auditory Verbal Learning Test (RAVLT) assessed within one year of screening, or at the screening visit, that is at least 1.5 standard deviations below the population mean.
-7. Seizure frequency averages ≥2 per 28-day period over the 6 months prior to screening.
+Single seizure focus confirmed within one hippocampus 6.
+Seizure frequency averages ≥4 per 28-day period, including at least 2 clinical focal seizures per 28-day period with objective manifestations or more severe types, over the 6 months prior to the Screening Visit.
+7. Considered (by Investigator) to be a candidate for temporal lobectomy (TL) or Laser Interstitial Thermal Therapy (LITT) following evaluation at a qualified epilepsy surgery program (National Association of Epilepsy Centers [NAEC] Level 4).

 Exclusion Criteria

 1. Epilepsy due to other and/or progressive neurologic disease 2.
-Significant other medical condition which would impair safe participation 3.
-Primary or secondary immunodeficiency 4.
-Suicide attempt in the past year 5.
-Severe psychiatric disorders 6.
-Chronic indwelling intracranial device 7.
-MRI indicating potential malignant lesion 8.
-Pregnancy, or currently breastfeeding
+Evidence of seizure focus outside of the hippocampus or evidence of seizures of non- focal origin.
+3. Significant other medical conditions which would impair safe participation 4.
+History of status epilepticus in the year prior to screening.
+A history of cluster seizures is permitted.
+5. Primary or secondary immunodeficiency 6.
+Suicide attempts in the past year 7.
+Severe psychiatric disorders 8.
+Prior lobectomy or LITT procedure 9.
+MRI indicating potential malignant lesion 10.
+Pregnancy, or currently breastfeeding.

 Study Design